Building an Offset Barbecue Smoker – Part One

 I honestly can’t thank him enough, he’s spent so much time with me on this project, and we’ve gotten to know each other really well.
 He’s always pushed me to do all the actual work, tighten up my welds, measure two (or three times in my case) and cut once, and most importantly – don’t rush.
-There are a lot of life lessons in there, especially for a guy who is living life one day at a time, and living life on life’s terms, for the first time in my entire adult life.
+There are a lot of life lessons in there, especially for a guy who is always looking for learning.
 Thanks Monte – I owe you big time.

 The Tank and Trailer